Celebrating Kwanzaa!

 Families, friends & neighbors come & stop by!
 Sing songs and make wishes and luminarias for the New Year.
 Luminarias are paper lanterns made with tea candles in paper bags with sand at the bottom.
 All materials are provided.
 You provide the inspiration!
 This year the luminarias will be placed in a large, community-created spiral radiating out our wishes into the New Year.

-This free, family-friendly community event is brought to you by the Hyde Park Neighborhood Club's Early Childhood Program and the Nichols Park Advisory Council. | Stay Up-to-Date with CHPV Programs & Events | All images licensed under Creative Commons, Public Domain, Fair Use, or used with permission.
-Additional photo credits: Askar Abayev on Pexels; Milad Fakurian, Tim Mossholder, and Katt Yukawa on Unsplash; Eric Dean Spruth MA ATR | If you no longer wish to receive emails from CHPV, please send an email
+All images licensed under Creative Commons, Public Domain, Fair Use, or used with permission.
+Additional photo credits: Askar Abayev on Pexels; Milad Fakurian, Tim Mossholder, and Katt Yukawa on Unsplash; Eric Dean Spruth MA ATR

-to unsubscribe@chpv.org or click the opt-out option below. | |
+unsubscribe@chpv.org or click the opt-out option below.